chaschev/bear/README.md

 * A single project definition file driven by annotations and convention over configuration
 * Scripts can be edited in UI and in IDEs (by importing through Maven)
 * Configuration is driven by variables any of which can be redefined globally or for a single host.
-* Techonolies supported: Node.js, Grails, Play!
-Framework, Tomcat, upstart scripts.
+* Technologies supported: Node.js, Grails, Play!
+Framework 2, Tomcat, upstart scripts.
 * (planned) JavaScript, Ruby and Python support
 * Takes some of the ideas from Capistrano

 ### Quick Start

+#### Prerequisites

 In this tutorial you'll learn how to prepare your environment for running Bear projects.

-#### Prerequisites

 * A remote Unix machine with standard password authentication.
 Ubuntu and CentOS are supported.
 A clean installation of these should be just fine.
 * JDK 6 installed.
 JDK 7+ is required to run the UI, JDK 8+ is recommended to run the UI as it contains bugfixes and runs Nashorn which won't be there in JDK 7. [[Get Java 7]](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) [[Get Java 8]](https://jdk8.java.net/download.html)